ZanJhat/ZanJhat-Core/README.md

 ---

 ## Usage
-ZanJhat Core is required by other ZanJhat mods such as ZanJhat Map.
+ZanJhat Core is required by other ZanJhat mods such as ZanJhat Map, ZanJhat HUD.

 ---